How we do creative marketing at Koala

 A great example of this was our 'Koalas on a Mattress' idea.
 It was as simple as it gets – some might say there's no idea.
 It's a cute koala playing around on a mattress and pile of pillows (shot by viral master Richard Hughes).

 We thought: viral jackpot.
 The truth, much to our dissapointment, was that the video didn't strike any chord with people on Facebook (and wouldn't grab people until its forth iteration).
+Later again, it found a home on TV.

 The video that worked on YouTube, but not on Facebook